tier4/AWML/projects/CenterPoint/docs/CenterPoint/v2/jpntaxi_gen2.md

 	- Include intensity as an extra feature

 - Overall:
-  - Performance is worse than `CenterPoint base/2.2.0`, likely the test set is not diverse and it's overffited to the training set
+  - Performance is worse than `CenterPoint base/2.2.0`, likely the training and test set are not diverse, and it's overffited to the training set

 <details>